needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

   </tr>
   <tr>
    <td colspan="2" ><a href="#simulation-environment-component">Simulation Environment component</a></td>
-   <td>Add to the root GameObject of a Prefab to designate it as an XR Simulation environment.
-XR Simulation automatically finds environment Prefabs and adds them to the Environment list in the <a href="simulation-xr-environment-view.md">XR Environment view</a>.</td>
+   <td>Add to the root GameObject of a prefab to designate it as an XR Simulation environment.
+XR Simulation automatically finds environment prefabs and adds them to the Environment list in the <a href="simulation-xr-environment-view.md">XR Environment view</a>.</td>
   </tr>
   <tr>
    <td colspan="2" ><a href="#simulated-tracked-image-component">Simulated Tracked Image component</a></td>